aaron-grau/curic/react/projects/todos/README.md

 In this section you will create a new middleware to use your Step API utils in case it receives an action with the correct type.
 This will also be very similar to your `TodoMiddleware`.

 + Create a file `middleware/step_middleware.js` to hold a `StepMiddleware`
-  + This middleware will use the API utility functions that you just wrote and pass along the HTTP Responses to your `Store`
+  + This middleware will use the API utility functions that you just wrote and pass along the HTTP Responses to your `store`
   + Add your new `StepMiddleware` to your `MasterMiddleware` call

 **Test your code.**